 After the initial consultation, a patient may need to see the osteopath only once or twice more, or may need to come back for six or more treatments.
 At the next session, the osteopath will determine if the treatment made an improvement in the patient’s condition and based on the patient’s answer, will decide whether to continue with that specific treatment or to try a new approach.

-Dane has been in the allied health industry for over 15 years working between Australia and European Alps.
-With 2 young kids, Dane has plenty of experience with treating young ones and knows how parenthood can take it’s toll on the body.
+Dane has been in the allied health industry for over 17 years working between Australia and overseas.

-He just completed a masters research project on the frozen shoulder through southern cross university.
+Dane has a Diploma in Health Science, Bachelor of Clinical Science and a Masters in Osteopathic Medicine.
+In 2015 he completed a masters research project on frozen shoulder through southern cross university.

-Working with physios, chiros, osteos and medical doctors here and overseas has given Dane the perspective that there needs to be better communication between professions throughout the healthcare sector leading to better outcomes for the community.
+Working with physios, chiros, osteos and medical doctors here and overseas has given Dane the perspective that there should be better communication between professions throughout the healthcare sector leading to better outcomes for the community.